 If you have never dived before, you will conduct your PADI at one of the local shops before starting your volunteering experience.
-The main goal of the project is to map and assess the health of the seagrass beds, coral reefs and other habitats around the islands.
+Kindly specify if you wish to join the diving course or not.

 What to Expect